watertap-org/watertap/docs/technical_reference/flowsheets/BSM2.rst

 ------------------

 The following modifications to BSM2 are planned for development:
+    * Improving costing relationships in terms of detail, completeness, and reasonable validity
     * Accounting for temperature-dependence in the oxygen mass transfer coefficient (KLa) and oxygen concentration at saturation
     * Adding thermal energy requirements to the anaerobic digester and refining energy consumption estimates for units collectively
     * Replacing the ideal-separator formulation in the secondary clarifier with the widely used double-exponential settling model (i.e., the Takacs model)